 The data for this study are drawn from the Linked/Longitudinal Foreign Trade Transactions Database (LFTTD).
-The LFTTD is a confidential transaction-firm linked database linking individual trade transactions, both exports and imports, to the U.S. firms that make them.
-10 The dataset contains detailed information on trade transactions of a ten-digit Harmonized Commodity Description and Coding system (commonly called Harmonized System or HS) product including the value, quantity, and date of transaction.
-The LFTTD also contains information about the trading parties and in particular, U.S. Customs Border Protection (CBP) requires U.S. importers to collect information about their foreign trading partner.
+The LFTTD is a confidential transaction-firm linked database linking individual trade transactions, both exports and imports, to the U.S. firms that make them.10 The dataset contains detailed information on trade transactions of a ten-digit Harmonized Commodity Description and Coding system (commonly called Harmonized System or HS) product including the value, quantity, date of transaction, and information about the trading parties.

-We focus on the universe of all U.S. import transactions (LFTTD-IMP) that occurred between 2002 and 2009.
-11 Moreover, we only consider all import transactions of textile products from Bangladesh.
-Textile products include both textile or apparel products as defined under Section 102.21, Title 19, Code of Federal Regulations (CFR)12, classified as any products in two-
+We focus on the universe of all U.S. import transactions (LFTTD-IMP) that occurred between 2002 and 2009.11 Moreover, we only consider all import transactions of textile products from Bangladesh.
+Textile products include both textile or apparel products as defined under Section 102.21, Title 19, Code of Federal Regulations (CFR)12, classified as any products in twodigit HS codes 50 through 63.13 In the analysis sample, product codes 61 (knitted apparel) and 62 (non-knitted apparel) account for 96% of all transactions by value, product code 63 (other textile articles) accounts for 3.5%, and the remaining product codes account for the rest.